MicrosoftDocs/architecture-center/docs/cloud-adoption/migrate/azure-migration-guide/prerequisites.md

 > [!div class="checklist"]
 >
 > - **Governance alignment:** Has a consensus been achieved regarding alignment of governance with the migration foundation?
-> - **Network:** A network approach should be selected and aligned to IT security requirement.
+> - **Network:** A network strategy should be selected and aligned to IT security requirement.
-> - **Identity:** A hybrid identity approach should be aligned to fit the identity management and cloud adoption plan.
+> - **Identity:** A hybrid identity strategy should be aligned to fit the identity management and cloud adoption plan.

 ::: zone target="docs"